teseltech/teselpay-for-stripe/README.md

 # Contributions

 The project is released under MIT license.
-If you want to make a pull request you can do so, as well as raise issues in Github's issue tracker.
-Stricter contribution guidelines might be implmented as the project grows.
+If you want to make a pull request you can do so, as well as raise _Issues_ in Github's _Issue tracker._ Stricter contribution guidelines might be implemented as the project grows.

+## Supporting the project

+If you'd like to support the project you can also donate to us at https://pay.tesel.tech where you can also see the project implemented